 - Details of the city, including typical hotel costs

-- Details of at least one possible venue, including an indication of the cost of hiring the venue for 1 day of workshops and 3 days of multi-track conference, and the AV facilities required, and WiFi networking capable of handling 600+ connected devices.
+- Details of at least one possible venue, including an indication of the cost of hiring the venue for 1-2 days of workshops and 3 days of multi-track conference, and the AV facilities required, and WiFi networking capable of handling 700+ connected devices.
 This need not be final but are indicative of the costs of holding the conference in that location.
 This should account for all typical Ubicomp and ISWC activities (see previous years' programs for a list of those activities), including, for example, the ISWC Design Exhibition.

 - Indications of potential collocation with other events.
 For example, we have collocated with ISWC for several conferences, and this has contributed to the enriching and inspiring breadth of work presented.
 Pervasive 2012 also collocated with DIS.
 The SC actively encourages collocation as an opportunity for our community to exchange ideas with other research audiences.
-It is likely that the ISWC collocation will continue into 2015.
+We have built an increasingly strong and synergistic relationship with ISWC, with collocation since 2012.

 - A possible schedule of the conference, which should be based on recent UbiComps or Pervasives but should include 3 simultaneous paper tracks to accommodate an expected total of 12-15 paper sessions.
 See recent programs to get a sense of the scale.
 Innovative ideas for other sessions or sub-events are very welcome.
 Again, the chedule should include all typical Ubicomp and ISWC activities.

 - Short bios of the general chair(s) for BOTH Ubicomp and ISWC, and any local chairs or other community members who have indicated their willingness to serve.
 Program Chairs for the archival papers/notes track should NOT be specified for Ubicomp.
 Ubicomp has moved to a journal publishing model, and the Editorial Board of the journal will take responsibility for the papers/notes.
 Diversity (region of the world, gender, ethnicity, etc.) is important when considering the potential chairs for your bid.

 - Potential local sponsors, both public bodies and local companies.

-Prospective hosts are encouraged to review the ACM Conference Organizers Manual http://www.acm.org/sigs/volunteer_resources/conference_manual/conference_manual-toc , the ACM Conference Financial Management guide http://www.acm.org/sigs/volunteer_resources/conference_manual/3-1cfm , and the ACM sponsored conference TMRF Guidelines http://www.acm.org/sigs/volunteer_resources/conference_manual/1-2-1guide (though a TMRF is not necessary at this stage).
+Prospective hosts are encouraged to review the ACM Conference Organizers Manual , ACM SIGCHI's Guide to Organizing a Conference, the ACM Conference Financial Management guide, and the ACM sponsored conference TMRF Guidelines (though a TMRF is not necessary at this stage).
 As an ACM sponsored conference, the ACM takes on financial liability (e.g. signing contracts for the venue) and will assist the general chair(s) with negotiations with a suitable venue as necessary.

 As with previous conferences, it is important to keep the registration costs and other costs associated with attending the conference as low as possible, so that attendance is open to as many as possible.
 Please focus on keeping costs such as food modest, and on listing low-cost accommodation possibilities.

 The conference has regularly moved around three regions: Asia/Pacific, Europe/Middle East/Africa (EMEA) and the Americas.
-There is a strong intention to continue to do this with the merged conference, hence a preference for Asia/Pacific in 2015.
+There is a strong intention to continue to do this in the future.

-If you are thinking of submitting a proposal, please get in touch with the chair of the steering committee, Anind Dey firstname.lastname@example.org, or any other member of the JSC (http://www.ubicomp.org/sc/) The JSC is happy to help advise prospective hosts before a final proposal is submitted.
+If you are thinking of submitting a proposal, please get in touch with the chair of the steering committee, Anind Dey firstname.lastname@example.org, or any other member of the steering committee (see above).
+The SC is happy to help advise prospective hosts before a final proposal is submitted.